Prince of the Road

 The trucker replied, “I’ll take you home.”

 My brother offered to reward the trucker for his incredible support.
-Our parents’ house was very large so it was evident my father was well to do.
+Our parents’ house was very large, so it was evident my father was well-to-do.
 I’m sure the trucker must have known he could get a very decent reward… if he accepted.

 He did not.
 He refused to even be compensated for the fuel he had used.
 My brother headed to the house as the trucker pulled away, never to be seen or heard from again.

 The incredibly kind and unselfish actions of this man have stayed with both my brother and me all these years.
-My brother and I have had good lives and we routinely perform random acts of kindness to this day.
-I was not even there and was forever moved by this man’s actions.
+My brother and I have had good lives, and we routinely perform random acts of kindness to this day.
+I was not even there, and was forever moved by this man’s actions.
 One day, if an opportunity arises, I will give of myself as the trucker gave of himself.

 I wish I had met him.
-I’d love to see him face to face today and tell him of the way he affected me.
-My deepest thanks and appreciation go to this unknown man for the help he gave my
+I’d love to tell him about how he affected me.
+My deepest thanks and appreciation go to this unknown man for the help he gave my brother — and the men he helped us become.

-Must have been on a different road.
+1. Must have been on a different road.

 From Wikipedia, https://en.wikipedia.org/wiki/Merritt_Parkway